-In the last three years, Chelsea has developed and built nine LEED Gold- or Platinum-certified apartment communities throughout California.
-Through good planning and effective management, Emmerson Construction, our in-house general contractor, has built these apartment communities to include such features as recycling more than half of construction waste and generating onsite renewable energy to offset the project’s energy consumption.
+Chelsea has developed nearly twenty LEED Gold- or Platinum-certified apartment communities throughout California and New Mexico.
+Through good planning and effective management, Emmerson Construction, our affiliated general contractor, has built these apartment communities to include such features as recycling more than half of construction waste and generating onsite renewable energy to offset the project’s energy consumption.
 One of Chelsea’s consultants, Brett Tullis with Sillman Wright Architects, noted that, "Chelsea's approach to sustainable design made it easy for us to work within the LEED Criteria.”
 Indeed, we often far exceed the original LEED criteria specified during predevelopment.

-Our LEED Platinum housing project, CityPlace, features a variety of ecofriendly and conservational elements.
+CityPlace, one of our LEED Platinum communities, features a variety of ecofriendly and conservational elements.
 The 72 unit development stands on an infill location and boasts a very high density level which exemplifies a primary goal of the project, rehabilitation of a blighted area.

 The high energy efficiency at CityPlace exceeds the California energy building code by more than 40%.
 Among others, the implementation of highly rated materials in insulation, foam exterior, efficient windows and HVAC systems, as well as solar hot water all brought this project to the highest level of LEED certifications.
 The absence of invasive plant species and the presence of drought tolerant plants ensure low irrigation costs to complement the high efficiency irrigation system and fixtures.
 The wood framing was all pre-fabricated prior to coming to the site which eliminated much unnecessary scrap waste.
 For the products that were assembled on site, there was a highly resourceful construction waste diversion system which safeguarded the recycling of any unused material.
 Located adjacent to train and bus routes, CityPlace is conveniently located in walking distance to public transportation, further lowering the environmental footprint of the project itself and the tenants residing there.

-Our signature affordable housing project, Fairbanks Ridge, incorporates a number of environmentally friendly design features.
+Fairbanks Ridge incorporates a number of environmentally friendly design features.
 Great care was taken when creating the landscape plan for this property.
 A xeriscape approach was implemented to provide quality landscaping that would conserve energy as well as protect the environment.
 Synthetic turf and drought tolerant native plant species were included for long term cost savings and water management.
 Large, mature trees in 24”, 36” and 48” boxes were placed to provide solar shade for reduced energy usage.
 Trees adjacent to buildings are of a deciduous nature, to allow for solar warmth in the winter and cooling in the summer months.

 The irrigation system has a state of the art water management controller.
 It uses an automatic mainline and valve shut off system in case of a break in the line or a valve that sticks in the open position.
 This safety alert will notify the user if the system is broken, thus managing the loss of water.
 A rain shut off device is built-in to automatically turn the system off in times of rainfall.